 Clayton High School junior Camille Respess is one of 10 finalists in the 2016 New England Center for Investigative Reporting (NECIR) High School Investigative Journalism Contest.
 Click on the headline to learn more.

 CHS seniors (from left) Gabrielle Choo-Kang, Omkar Venkatesh, Elizabeth Wolfgram and Sarah Widder each earned a perfect score on either the ACT or SAT this school year.
 Click on the headline to learn more.

 Good morning CHS!
-Here are the morning announcements for Friday, April 29th.
-Today is an A Day.
+Here are the morning announcements for Monday, May 16th.
+Today is a B Day.